packbackbooks/engineering-docs/README.md

 Packback Questions is built on open-source software using agile methodology (learn about a typical [sprint at Packback](the-sprint.md)).
 Our developers have contributed to the open-source projects that we use daily.
 Software engineers at Packback are exposed to, and work regularly with tools, including: Angular, Django, Laravel, Docker, and Kubernetes.

+[Here](files/engineering-at-packback.pdf) is a PDF with more information about life on the engineering team at Packback.

 <!-- To generate the png from the pdf, issue the following commands on a system with
 imagemagick installed: